 Keep in mind, though: coding bootcamps can be intense.
 You have to be willing to attend all class sessions and put in many extra hours after class.
 Luckily, you’ll have access to mentors who can help you as you progress through the program.

-Should You Become a Full Stack Developer?
+Reasons to Become a Full Stack Developer

 The average full stack web developer salary in 2020 is $91,123 per year.
 The amount of money these developers earn can be more, based on their location, experience, and the company.
 Depending on the company, developers may even receive a yearly bonus, and regularly receive raises based on their performance.
 Indeed, the earning potential for full stack developers is considerable.